LilyTronics/lily_data_logger_studio/readme.md

 Two manuals are included in PDF format.
 One about using the application and one about adding instruments to the instruments package.

-# Instruments package
+## Instruments package

 The application uses a separate instruments package containing all Python code for communicating with the instruments.
 This package can be updated seperately from the application.
 This way any instrument can be integrated with the application even after installing the application.

-# Disclamer
+---

+© LilyTronics by Danny van der Pol

 This software is provided as is.
 LilyTronics is not accepting any liabilites for damages that may be cause bu this software.

-(c) LilyTronics by Danny van der Pol